paritytech/cumulus/README.md

-# substrate-pallet-template
+# parachain-upgrade-pallet

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple other runtimes.
-It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/runtime/src/template.rs) which is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).

-Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.

-This README should act as a general template for distributing your module to others.
+WIP on a pallet to ease parachain upgrades; see https://github.com/paritytech/cumulus/issues/59.

 ## Purpose

-This pallet acts as a template for building other pallets.

-It currently allows a user to put a `u32` value into storage, which triggers a runtime event.
+This pallet allows a user to determine when a parachain validation function is legal, and upgrade that validation function, triggering runtime events for both the storing and applying the new validation function.

 ## Dependencies